 Golf at the seaside town of Lahinch

-Above all else Lahinch has earned an excellent golfing reputation, and once you see its courses you will understand why.
-You’ll feel as though you are golfing at the edge of the world, as the Atlantic ocean acts as a backdrop to your game.
+Above all else, Lahinch has earned an excellent golfing reputation, and once you see its courses, you will understand why.
+You’ll feel as though you are golfing at the edge of the world, as the Atlantic Ocean acts as a backdrop to your game.

 Cliffs of Moher

-The Cliffs of Moher are believed to be 320 million years old, formed when Ireland’s ancient riverbeds overflooded into the sea and overtime the sand, silt and mud brought by the river became compacted into solid rock which formed the strata, or layers of the cliff.
+The Cliffs of Moher are believed to be 320 million years old, formed when Ireland’s ancient riverbeds overflooded into the sea and over the sand, silt and mud brought by the river became compacted into solid rock which formed the strata, or layers of the cliff.

 The Burren